 What is the optimum image size for the web?

 This is impossible to answer.
 There is no single optimum size but if you follow the advice in this post you will arrive at the optimum image size for your blog.

 If you’re using a correctly coded WordPress theme, then you shouldn’t have to worry about this.
 Media queries in the styling code (CSS) tells the browser to swap out images as the screen size changes.

 What is the best image size for a photography website?

 Photography websites, by their nature, are highly visual and this visual aspect is often more important than the text.
 Consumers of photography blogs often expect a longer wait because of the time to download large, high-quality images.
 You should be able to use bigger file sizes and larger dimensions for images on photography websites.

-- Save images in JPG format
+- Save images in JPG format (or WebP)

 - Reduce the image size to below 200kb, which should be good enough for most images on most websites.